rafaelmartins/avr-toolchain/README.md

 # avr-toolchain

-crosstool-NG settings for a statically-linked AVR toolchain.
+AVR open source toolchain builds for Linux and Mac, including recent atpacks.

-The toolchain includes GDB and patched avr-size, that shows program and data usage relative to the target microcontroller.
+The toolchain includes `avr-gdb` and a patched `avr-size` binary that shows program and data usage relative to the target microcontroller.
 It also includes support for the new AVR series of microcontrollers, and updated libraries for the older ones.

-Prebuilt binaries can be downloaded here: https://github.com/rafaelmartins/avr-toolchain/releases
+Builds are generated using GitHub Actions infrastructure, using `crosstool-ng`.